avapolzin/spike/example_notebooks/README.md

 The syntax will be similar with other environment managers.
 The kernel only needs to be generated _once_.
 Subsequent usage of notebooks will just require selecting the `spike` kernel.

-One common issue with Jupyter kernels is that they do not inherit the environment variables from your global startup file.
+One common issue with ipython kernels is that they do not inherit the environment variables from your global startup file.
 You can list all of your available kernels with `jupyter kernelspec list` run from the command line.
 Your kernel.json file can be accessed at the path listed for the `spike` kernel + '/share/jupyter/kernels/kernel.json'.
 To update your environment variables, simply add an "env" stanza to the .json file, specifying which variables to include:

 ```json
 {